rnieblesealo/web102_prework/README.md

 ## Notes

 The page's CSS was cleaned up as much as possible, but it may not be perfect; there might be some redundancy in some places.
 Given that everything looks as desired and there are no noticeable failures, however, it was left as-is.

+A config file called `biome.json` was also included for extra code analysis from the Biome LSP.

 ## License